 The induction of an electromotive force by the motion of a conductor across a magnetic field or by a change in magnetic flux in a magnetic field is called electromagnetic induction.

 It is used in electrical motor, generator etc. to generate electricity.

-A. Front to backB. north to southC. south to north
+A. Front to backB. north to south

 1) The direction of a magnetic field within a magnet is